pcfens/puppet-filebeat/README.md

 Windows users should set `major_version` to 5 and update the `download_url` parameter to the correct [download](https://www.elastic.co/downloads/beats/filebeat).

+If you're on a Debian based system, you need to make sure that the apt-transport-https package is installed if you want this module to manage the repository for you (it does by default).

 ### Setup Requirements

 The `filebeat` module depends on [`puppetlabs/stdlib`](https://forge.puppetlabs.com/puppetlabs/stdlib), and on